-Netscape Console4.1 or higherIf you're using a Netscape Console 4.1 version or higher, you can list more than one user directory that can be used for authenticating users IDs.
+If you're using a Netscape Console 4.1 version or higher, you can list more than one user directory that can be used for authenticating users IDs.
 This is useful when the Directory Server that contains your primary user directory is not running or is not accessible.
 If the user directory has been replicated in other host locations, Netscape Console continues to check the user ID against each user directory in the list until authentication can be made.

-To list user directories to be used for failover support, follow instructions for "Changing User Directory Settings for a Domain" on page 141 or "Changing User Directory Settings for a Server Group" on page 142.
+To list user directories to be used for failover support, follow instructions for "Changing User Directory Settings for a Domain" on page 145 or "Changing User Directory Settings for a Server Group" on page 146.
 For information on replicating the user directory, see the Directory Server 4.0 Administrator's Guide.